SirMetathyst/go-proton/README.md

 # TODO

-- Cleanup proton package and write tests
+- Cleanup packages and write tests, coverage: at least 80%
-- Rewrite documentation after project restructuring...
+- Rewrite documentation
-- Currently all generators are off by default, create system to find newest version and enable the latest generators/post-processors
+- Currently all generators are off by default, create system to find newest version and enable the latest generators/post-processors.
+Default would be set to latest but allow change of generator/post-processor through command line flag.
+Only one be allowed to be set per "set" under generator name
+- Add system syntax (cleanup, reactive, initialize etc) to DSL
+- Add context divert syntax back e.g. "context PhysicsKit : Game" for project modules.
+- Add "init" command for proton file generation.
+Tutorial of dsl syntax and project quickstart

 ## Compiling